Spacetime defects and group momentum space: Introduction

-A somewhat surprising feature of the description of a point particle in 2+1 gravity (with vanishing cosmological constant) is that its extended momentum space is given by the Lie group $SO(2,1)$, which as a manifold corresponds to three dimensional anti-de Sitter space \cite{Matschull:1997}.
-Interestingly a non-trivial geometry of momentum space is one of the main ingredients of the (quantum) deformations of relativistic symmetries in four spacetime dimensions which are at the basis of the so-called {\it doubly special relativity} framework \cite{Amelino:2000,Amelino:2002} and of its most recent incarnation: the {\it relative locality} programme \cite{Amelino:2011}.
-Indeed the role of deformed symmetries in 2+1 gravity has been studied in various approaches since the late 90's \cite{Bais:1998,Bais:2002,Freidel:2005,Noui:2006,Arzano:2014, Kowalski:2014}.
+A somewhat surprising feature of the description of a point particle in 2+1 gravity (with vanishing cosmological constant) is that its extended momentum space is actually a Lie group, ${\rm SO}(2,1)$, which as a manifold has the form of three dimensional anti-de Sitter space \cite{Matschull:1997}.
+Interestingly, a non-trivial geometry of momentum space is also one of the effects of (quantum) deformations of relativistic symmetries in four spacetime dimensions, which are at the basis of the so-called {\it doubly special relativity} framework \cite{Amelino:2000,Amelino:2002} and of its most recent incarnation: the {\it relative locality} programme \cite{Amelino:2011,Gubitosi:2013,Freidel:2014}.
+In this context the role of deformed symmetries within 2+1 gravity has been studied in various approaches since the late 90's \cite{Bais:1998,Bais:2002,Freidel:2005,Noui:2006,Glikman:2014,Arzano:2014, Kowalski:2014}.

-In light of this one might wonder whether conical defects in higher dimensional Minkowski spaces possess properties similar to the three-dimensional case and, in particular, if their motion can be parametrized by Lie groups related to deformations of relativistic symmetries.
-To this end let us recall that one of the most popular examples of deformed relativistic symmetries in four dimensions is given by the $\kappa$-Poincar\'{e} (Hopf) algebra \cite{Lukierski:1992}, associated with the non-commutative $\kappa$-Minkowski space \cite{Majid:1994}.
-The momentum space corresponding to such deformation is given by the Lie group $AN(3)$, a subgroup of the five-dimensional Lorentz group $SO(4,1)$ \cite{Kowalski:2004}.
-Therefore it is of interest to investigate whether this group plays any role in the parametrization of spacetime defects.
-We show here that this is indeed the case if one considers {\it light-like}, or {\it massless} conical defects.
+One might wonder whether conical defects in higher dimensional (Minkowski) spaces possess properties similar to the three-dimensional case and, in particular, if their motion can be parametrized by some Lie group related to deformations of relativistic symmetries.
+To this end let us recall that the best studied example of deformed relativistic symmetries in four dimensions is given by the $\kappa$-Poincar\'{e} (Hopf) algebra \cite{Lukierski:1992}, associated with the non-commutative $\kappa$-Minkowski space \cite{Majid:1994}.
+The momentum space corresponding to such a deformation is given by the Lie group ${\rm AN}(3)$, which is a subgroup of the five-dimensional Lorentz group ${\rm SO}(4,1)$ \cite{Kowalski:2002,Kowalski:2003}.
+Therefore, it is of interest to investigate whether this group plays any role in the characterization of spacetime defects.
+We argue here that, at least to a certain extent, this is indeed the case when one considers {\it light-like}, or {\it massless} defects.